-From Pamplona, head into the Pyrenees for a hike to Siresa, a mountain village of cobbled streets and splendid old stone houses.
-In Ordesa National Park, a spectacular glacier-carved valley flanked by 10,000-foot mountains, our hikes bring you right below Mt.
-Bisaurin and to the Cola de Caballo (“Horse’s Tail”), a breathtaking waterfall below the face of Monte Perdido.
+From Pamplona, we head into the Aragonese Pyrenees for a hike to Siresa, a mountain village of cobbled streets and splendid old stone houses.
+In Ordesa National Park, one of the most spectacular mountain settings in all Europe, we savor 360-degree mountain splendor on our hike up to the Cola de Caballo, a waterfall just below the sheer face of Monte Perdido (11,000').

 We find a serene landscape of jagged granite peaks, meandering streams, and crystalline tarns in Catalonia’s Aiguestortes National Park.
 One of our hikes leads us up a riverside trail amid granite rock formations to stunning Sant Maurici, where craggy peaks are mirrored in blue-green waters, and we enjoy a delicious lunch in a high mountain refuge.

 Andorra / Barcelona